Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Nodal loops vs. Dirac points

-{\it Nodal loops vs.\ Dirac points.---} For the order-two crystalline symmetries considered here, a bulk band structure with a ``Dirac point'', a multiply degenerate Weyl point, is unstable to a splitting into a nodal loop.
+For the order-two crystalline symmetries considered here, a bulk band structure with a ``Dirac point'', a multiply degenerate Weyl point, is unstable to a splitting into a nodal loop.
 This is the case, {\it e.g.}, in the model considered in Ref.\ \cite{wang2020a}, as well as for the models considered here.
 Nodal loops for the four examples discussed here are shown in App.\ \ref{app:b}.
 Stabilizing Dirac points requires crystalline symmetries of higher order than considered here, such as fourfold or sixfold rotation symmetry.
-Topological semimetals with flat or approximately flat arcs of hinge states and fourfold rotation symmetry were discussed in Refs.\ \onlinecite{ezawa2018,lin2018semimetal,ghorashi2020,wieder2020}.
-Reference \onlinecite{zhang2020} proposes models for a nodal superconductor with inversion-symmetry-protected helical hinge states around $k_z = 0$ and nodal points in the bulk band structure protected by fourfold and sixfold rotation symmetry.
+Topological semimetals with flat or approximately flat arcs of hinge states and fourfold rotation symmetry (our type (i)) were discussed in Refs.\ \onlinecite{ezawa2018,lin2018semimetal,ghorashi2020,wieder2020}.
+Reference \onlinecite{zhang2020} proposes models for a nodal superconductor with inversion-symmetry-protected helical hinge states around $k_z = 0$ (our type (iii)) and nodal points in the bulk band structure protected by fourfold and sixfold rotation symmetry.
 In principle, degenerate Weyl points may also split into single Weyl points if the classification group at finite $k_z$ admits both first-order and second-order or obstructed atomic-limit phases under taking the direct sum.
 Such a scenario does not occur, however, for the order-two crystalline symmetries \cite{trifunovic2019}.